 The Celestron Inspire 100AZ Refractor Telescope and Meade Instruments Polaris 114mm Reflector Telescope are both excellent telescopes.
 This versus guide puts the two head-to-head to help you decide which mid-range, intermediate model will be the best telescope for your needs.

 There are plenty of keen amateur astronomers who love watching the stars and know how to handle a telescope, but can't quite stretch to the price of a high-end device.
 Enter the mid-range or intermediate telescope.
-You'll pay maybe two or three times as much as a beginner targeted device (see our Celestron 21039 PowerSeeker 50AZ vs National Geographic Refractor 60/700 AZ guide for two great low-end options), but that will still fall short of the three times again that a truly range topping telescope will cost (such as the Orion SkyView Pro 8 GoTo vs Celestron Nexstar 8SE).
+You'll pay maybe two or three times as much as you'd need to spend on one of the best telescopes for beginners (see our Celestron 21039 PowerSeeker 50AZ vs National Geographic Refractor 60/700 AZ guide for two great low-end options), but that will still fall short of the three times again that a truly range topping telescope will cost (such as the Orion SkyView Pro 8 GoTo vs Celestron Nexstar 8SE).

 Put simply, as well as being good value, the feature set and performance of an intermediate scope should ensure that it's one you won't tire of easily.
 It may not have a built-in computerised system that will set motors whirring and automatically direct you to specific points of interest, but it will resemble what most people think of when they consider a telescope and should suit all but the fussiest or laziest of stargazers.